kadotcom/LifeStolen/README.md

 # DO NOT REDISTRIBUTE THIS PLUGIN

-You may edit it and use it for yourself, help me out by submitting Pull Requests with your changes, or using your version for your server but you may not redistribute this project (unless you get my permission), the only official distributions are below
+You may edit it and use it for yourself, help me out by submitting Pull Requests with your changes, or using your version for your server but you may not redistribute this project (unless you get my permission), the only exception to this is if it's a hosting service that is showing the plugin based on the official distributions, speaking of, the only official distributions are below

 # Download Links and other links